aisha-gupta-1/IOS-codepath-prework/README.md

 - Button to randomy change the background color
 - One Button to randomy change the color of the label texts

 The biggest challenge was figuring out how to instantiate the labels so that I could change the color of the text.
-After some googling and looking at forums, I figured out how to create a variable for the labeles, and then used the same function for the backgrounder changer.
+After some googling and looking at forums, I figured out how to create a variable for the labels, and then used the same function for the backgrounder changer.